soundON Festival of Modern Music: Thresholds

 Thank you to our Friends of soundON Julia S. Falk, Ph.D., Drs.
 Sally and Einar Gall, Christian Hertzog and Susan Dorin, Garna Muller, Catherine and Robert Palmer, Erika and Fred Torri, Eric Starr and Sarah Skuster, and to the Athenaeum Music & Arts Library for their continued support, to Ann Craig and Garna Muller, to San Diego State University for providing rehearsal space and instruments, and to the University of San Diego for providing audio equipment.

 Colin McAllister, guitar and conductor

 Franklin Cox, cello

-Morris Palter, percussion
+Morris Palter, percussion and conductor

 Robert Zelickman, clarinet

 Vera Ivanova, composer

 Derek Keller, composer

 Matt Kline, bass

 Ezekiel Mortensen, composer